 Candidates for an associate degree or diploma will be recognized at the graduation ceremony.
 This includes fall 2018, spring 2019 and anticipated summer 2019 graduates.
 Commencement is held outside in front of the gazebo and is free and open to the public.
 No admission tickets are required; however, seating is limited and is available on a first come, first serve basis.
 Guests are welcomed to bring lawn chairs for seating in the grassy area around the gazebo.

-The graduation ceremony is streamed live via the VGCC website (click here for video from 2017) for the convenience of those unable to attend.
-The video streaming platform works best using the Internet Explorer 11 web browser.
+The graduation ceremony is streamed live via the VGCC website (click here for video from May 2018) for the convenience of those unable to attend.
+The video streaming platform works best using the Chrome or Firefox web browser.

 Seating will also be available in the Civic Center on the Main Campus beginning at 4:30 pm on Friday, May 10, 2019.
 Guests will be able to view the outdoor ceremony streamed to a big screen in the comfort of an air conditioned building.

 The ceremony begins promptly at 6:00 pm.
 Graduates must report to Building 5 by 5:00 pm to line up in marching order.*

 Please note that traffic around the Main Campus is heavy a few hours before, during and after the graduation ceremony.
 It is recommended that both graduates and guests leave ample time to navigate traffic and find a parking space before ceremony activities begin.